Home

 At the age of 80, Sarah died in her home on March 14, 1939.
 The funeral again was jointly presided by Rev. Everett Poole at the First Presbyterian Church, assisted by Rev. W.R.
 Gibble, pastor of the Christian Church.
 Burial was in Summit View Cemetery.
 Her obituary appeared in the Daily Leader.

 Daughter Estella M. "Stella" Sowers (1882-1969) was born on April 6, 1882 in Fairmount, Vermillion County, IL.
 She was 17 years of age when accompanying her parents and siblings in a relocation to Oklahoma.
 On Oct.
-11, 1904, when both were 22 years of age, she wed Otto Benjamin Burst (1882-1965), a native of Illinois whose father was a German immigrant.
+11, 1904, when both were 22 years of age, she wed Otto Benjamin Burst (1882-1965), a native of Illinois and son of Otto and Anna (Ess) Burst, the father a German immigrant.
 Rev. Fr.
 Bernard Mutsaers, a priest of the Roman Catholic Church of Guthrie, performed the nuptials.
 Together they produced a daughter, Stella Irene Burton.
 The federal census enumeration of 1910 shows the childless couple in Lawrie, Logan County, OK, with Otto earning a living as a farmer.
 By 1915, they returned to Guthrie, with an address of 318 East Vilas Avenue.
 That year, Otto and his partner Bun Bennett formed the Bennett and Burst Implements Company, engaged in selling agricultural implements.
 In July 1928, Stella traveled to Colorado to spend the balance of her summer, taking along her mother, Anna Burst and daughter Minnie, and Emma Burst on the driving trip.
 After their return, they attended the State Fair in Oklahoma City in late September 1928.
 Otto continued his work in selling retail farm implements as of 1930 and decades thereafter, with Stella helping him as bookkeeper in the business.
 He also is known to have been elected as a Guthrie city councilman in 1935 and as mayor in 1943-1945 at a time when the municipality was constructing a new airfield featuring a grass runway strip, today known as the Guthrie Edmond Regional Airport.
 One of his proclamations circa 1944 urged citizens to take part in the World Day of Prayer.
 He also was a leader in the Guthrie Chamber of Commerce.
 Circa 1946, Stella is known to have advertised in the local newspaper about the value of purchasing a policy in the Security Benefit Association Hospital in Topeka, a life insurance organization which operated a 300-bed hospital for policyholders.
 Over the years, they hosted many family dinners in their home, especially at the holidays.
 Otto succumbed to the spectre of death on Feb.
 19, 1965.
 Stella endured for another four-and-a-half years.
 She died at the age of 87 on Sept.
 9, 1969.

 • Granddaughter Stella Irene Burst (1916-2007) was born on the next-to-last day of 1916 in Guthrie, OK.
 She received the rite of infant baptism in the town's First United Presbyterian Church and held a membership there for the rest of her long life.
 She was a 1935 graduate of Guthrie High School and then attended an Oklahoma City business school for two years.
 On March 30, 1941, she tied the marital cord with Frank E. Burton (June 30, 1915-1998).
 Their union endured the highs and lows of a remarkable 55 years together.
 One known son was Michael Edmond Burton.
 With Frank away serving in the U.S. Army during World War II, Stella became part-time employed in 1943 with the Logan County Assessor's Office.
 At some point Frank became a partner in the farming implements business owned by Stella's father, and it was renamed Burst-Burton Farm Equipment.
 The firm continued in operation after the father died in 1965, but eventually closed in 1969.
 Said an obituary, "She is best remembered for the years she taught third grade Sunday school and demonstrating her gift of hospitality as a participant or chairwoman of the Bereavement Meal ministry.
 Stella Irene had many talents, but one of her passions was bridge.
 She was a member of several bridge clubs until her eyesight limited her play.
 In this way, she again demonstrated her love of cooking and sharing her home."
 Frank is known to have again served in the Army during the Korean War, and their address in the 1950s was at 316 East Vilas.
 Sadly, he died on Feb.
 18, 1998.
 Stella outlived her husband by nine years.
 Death swept her away on her 91st birthday on Dec.
 30, 2007.
 They slumber in eternal peace in Guthrie's Summit View Cemetery.

 Great-grandson Michael Edmond Burton (1952- ? ) was born in 1952 at Benedictine Heights Hospital, weighing in at 8 lbs., 8 oz.
 He grew up in Guthrie and tied the marital cord with Judy.
-They settled in Edmond, OK and produced two sons, Kristopher Burton and Mattheew Burton.
+They settled in Edmond, OK and produced two sons, Kristopher Burton and Matthew Burton.

 Son Lewis Evan "Lou" Sowers (1886-1969) was born on July 9, 1886 in Fairmount, Vermillion County, IL.
 He moved as a young teenager to Oklahoma with his parents.
 He was single at the age of 24 in 1910 and, residing with his parents, earned a living as a machinist with a furniture factory in Guthrie.
 His employment in 1918 was as a tool dresser with Clintworth & Farringer of Cushing, OK.
 Lewis during World War I joined the U.S. Army and trained at Camp Travis.
 He rose to the rank of sergeant and was deployed to France.
 With the war over, in Aug.
 1919, he returned to the United States, sailing from Brest aboard the Kroonland.
 His occupation in 1920, when he was still single and still at home, was as an oilfield tool dresser.
 United States census records for 1930 show him continuing to earn income as an oilfield laborer.
 During the World War II era, he made a living with his brother Charles as farmers.
 He and Charles, who both attended the Mount Summit School, were on a reunion club committee for former students as of 1944.
 The two brothers also shared a country home east of Guthrie in 1949.
 As of 1963, his address was 211 East Vilas.
 Lewis took a two-week vacation in May-June 1963 to Illinois and Indiana, and while there attended the Indianapolis 500 motor race won by the famed Parnelli Jones.
 He also went to the 50th wedding anniversary party of his cousins, Mr. and Mrs. Lonnie Price.
 He died on Feb.
 21, 1969.
 He sleeps for all time in Guthrie's Summit View Cemetery.